Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Background

-The papers mentioned above examined dedicated art communities, with centralized policies and rules.
-In this work, we are focused on Reddit, and particularly on the decentralized, mostly-self governed~\cite{fiesler2018reddit} communities on this site, and especially those dedicated to art.
-Recent work has shown that subreddit moderators are already grappling with AIGC~\cite{lloyd2023there}.
+The papers mentioned above examined stand-alone online communities dedicated to art, with centralized policies and rules.
+In this work, we focus on Reddit, and particularly on the multiple decentralized, mostly-self governed~\cite{fiesler2018reddit} communities on this site, and especially those dedicated to art.
+Recent work has shown that subreddit moderators are already grappling with AIGC~\cite{lloyd2023there,lloyd2025airules}.
 Subreddit moderators are creating rules that regulate AI use in their communities, clarify norms, and enforce policies.
-By leveraging the organizational structure of Reddit's subreddits, we are able to analyze data based on the distinct characteristics of different communities, including their own rules --- namely, if the community explicitly disallows AI, or is neutral towards it in its rules.
-Our analysis also covers questions such as submissions volume and number of participants, in light of the different community types.
+By leveraging the organizational structure of Reddit's subreddits, we can analyze data based on the distinct characteristics of different communities, including their own rules --- namely, if the community explicitly disallows AI, or is neutral towards it in its rules. \newt{Our analysis also covers questions around how AIGC may impact submission volume, the type of participants that contribute to online communities, and the community response to AIGC content in relation to different community moderation strategies. }

+\newt{Overall, while prior work emphasized moderation approaches and governance mechanisms~\cite{lloyd2023there,lloyd2025airules}, our work complements these approaches by examining how AIGC interacts with the experience and practices of users -- specifically how users disclose, perceive, and engage with such content.}